aiops/docs/docs/detect_incidents/incident_detector.md

 `logsight.ai` provides an easy to use incident detection and root cause investigation solution which does not require to setup manual rules and thresholds

+> [!NOTE]
+> The incident detector REST API is in development.
+The feature is available only via the UI.

 ## Processing Workflow